Jeremy Williams (boxer): Professional boxing career

 While on the rise as a young pro, Williams defeated another undefeated prospect out of Detroit's Kronk Gym, Danell Nicholson.
 Going into the fight many writers believed that Nicholson (who was managed and trained by Emmanuel Stewert) would pick apart the smaller Williams.
 Williams ripped Nicholson up in the first round and finished him in the 2nd round.
-A ferocious puncher who was of mixed blood.(Irish & African American; Dempsey Irish & Cherokee)He racked up a record of 15–0 before his first loss, via majority decision to Larry Donald.
-After the loss, Williams reeled off another streak of knockouts, and wound up facing Henry Akinwande for the WBO Heavyweight Title.
+A ferocious puncher who was of mixed blood (Irish & African American; Dempsey Irish & Cherokee) He racked up a record of 15–0 before his first loss, via majority decision to Larry Donald.
+After the loss, Williams reeled off another streak of knockouts and wound up facing Henry Akinwande for the WBO Heavyweight Title.
 Williams lost by KO in the 3rd round.
 Akinwande was much too big for Williams.
-It would appear, in retrospect, that Williams manager and father, Charlie, pushed Jeremy into the heavyweight division too soon and Akinwande capitalized on the much smaller and outclassed Williams.
+It would appear, in retrospect, that William's manager and father, Charlie, pushed Jeremy into the heavyweight division too soon and Akinwande capitalized on the much smaller and outclassed Williams.
 It is thought that this premature push into the heavyweight division (with Williams taking the fight on short notice) resulted in squashing Williams's dreams for ever claiming a heavyweight title.
 He then began a new streak of KO victories but in fighting for the lightly regarded IBC heavyweight crown Williams lost by TKO to Denmark's Brian Nielsen.
 There was some controversy surrounding the fight after Williams suffered from food poisoning after dining with the promoter the night before the bout.
 Some insiders have said that Williams was purposely poisoned.
-After another streak of knockouts he again was defeated this time by decision by perennial spoiler Maurice Harris.
-In 2003 he upset heavyweight prospect Andre Purlette by decision.
+After another streak of knockouts, he again was defeated this time by decision by perennial spoiler Maurice Harris.
+In 2003, he upset heavyweight prospect Andre Purlette by decision.
 Williams also competed Cedric Kushner's Thunderbox Heavyweight Tournament, "Fistful of Dollars", but lost on a 3-round decision that doesn't count on his record.

 Williams latest run towards a heavyweight title shot ended when he went up against power punching Sam Peter, who ended Williams' night quickly with a vicious KO in the second round.
-In 2007 Williams re-entered boxing as a cruiserweight and won his first fight by split decision over Gary Gomez.
+In 2007, Williams re-entered boxing as a cruiserweight and won his first fight by split decision over Gary Gomez.

 Professional boxing record

 Television and film career

 In 2005, he assisted the reality TV show The Contender as a trainer for the West Coast Team.
-In 2006, he again appeared on the show, Contender Season 2, as a trainer.
+In 2006, he again appeared on the show, The Contender season 2, as a trainer.
 Williams also starred in the film Carman: The Champion.
 He is also the bully trainer on the MTV reality show, Bully Beatdown.

 Mixed martial arts career

-In 2005, he made his MMA debut at WFC: Rumble At the Ramada, defeating Josh Tamsen via TKO in the first round.
+In 2005, he made his MMA debut at WFC: Rumble at the Ramada, defeating Josh Tamsen via TKO in the first round.
 He has since gone 5–0 with his latest win coming via way of TKO over Auggie Padeken on March 15, 2008.